-- 46. WFP will support collective efforts to protect access for all people, especially the most vulnerable, to the sufficient, nutritious and safe food they need to survive and to live healthy and productive lives while strengthening national systems wherever possible.
-WFP will work on this Strategic Objective and Strategic Result in partnership with UNHCR, UNICEF UNDP, the Office for the Coordination of Humanitarian Affairs (OCHA), the World Bank, FAO, IFAD and other partners.
-In humanitarian operations, other major partners include the International Committee of the Red Cross (ICRC), the International Federation of Red Cross and Red Crescent Societies (IFRC) and international and national NGOs. - In situations of conflict, natural disasters, and other emergencies, WFP humanitarian relief operations save lives and livelihoods by ensuring access to safe, nutritious and sufficient food, often in difficult and dangerous circumstances.
-Responding as needed is a WFP core competence. - In addition to implementing direct operations where needed, it will also be critical for WFP to support countries in strengthening their disaster risk reduction, prevention, preparedness and response capacities to ensure access to sufficient, nutritious and safe food for all people at all times. - Recognizing that lack of access to safe, nutritious and sufficient food is a major problem for most of the world's hungry people, WFP will continue to support hunger-related safety nets, such as school meals programmes, and productive safety nets that protect access while promoting nutrition, livelihoods and asset creation. - Leveraging its vast global expertise in supporting different social protection schemes all over the world, WFP will work to strengthen countries' capacities to provide social protection measures that protect access to adequate, nutritious and safe food for all. - Activities designed and implemented with partners towards Strategic Result 1 will include unconditional resource transfers to support access to food; asset creation and livelihood support; school meals; individual capacity strengthening; institutional capacity strengthening; and emergency preparedness. - WFP will not implement these activities in contexts where viable, inclusive, safe and reliable commercial alternatives for enhancing access to food are available, where other actors are better placed to contribute to ensuring access to nutritious foods for all, all year round, or where livelihoods of identified populations are stable and rewarding.
+- 49. WFP will support collective efforts to protect access for all people, especially the most vulnerable, to the sufficient, nutritious and safe food they need to survive and to live healthy and productive lives while strengthening national systems wherever possible.
+WFP will work on this Strategic Objective and Strategic Result in partnership with UNHCR, UNICEF, UNDP, OCHA, the World Bank, FAO, IFAD and other partners.
+In humanitarian operations, other major partners include the International Committee of the Red Cross (ICRC), the International Federation of Red Cross and Red Crescent Societies (IFRC) and international and national civil society partners. - In situations of conflict, natural disasters, and other emergencies, WFP humanitarian relief operations save lives and livelihoods by ensuring access to safe, nutritious and sufficient food, often in difficult and dangerous circumstances.
+Responding as needed is a WFP core competence. - In addition to implementing direct operations where needed, it will also be critical for WFP to support countries in strengthening their disaster risk reduction, prevention, preparedness and response capacities to ensure access to sufficient, nutritious and safe food for all people at all times. - Recognizing that lack of access to safe, nutritious and sufficient food is a major problem for most of the world's hungry people, WFP will continue to support hunger-related safety nets, such as school meals programmes, and productive safety nets that protect access while promoting nutrition, livelihoods and asset creation. - Leveraging its vast global expertise in supporting different social protection schemes all over the world, WFP will work to strengthen countries' capacities to provide social protection measures that protect access to adequate, nutritious and safe food for all. - Activities designed and implemented with partners towards Strategic Result 1 will include unconditional resource transfers to support access to food; asset creation and livelihood support; school meals; individual capacity strengthening; institutional capacity strengthening; and emergency preparedness. - In contexts where viable, inclusive, safe and reliable commercial alternatives for enhancing access to food are available, WFP will assess the needs for these activities and will support actors who are better placed to contribute to ensuring access to nutritious foods for all, all year round, or where livelihoods of identified populations are stable and rewarding.